The Spring Thaw and Your Concrete

 Our PolyLevel system instead fills the void with a waterproof, inorganic polymer that expands to fill the space and lifts the concrete slab to its original position.
 Once it finishes curing (which takes less than an hour), it’s completely resistant to washout and ready to bear weight, whether that’s your kid’s tricycle or your SUV.

+You spend a good amount of time outside shoveling snow off of walkways and driveways in the winter.
+With uneven concrete, not only are you shoveling snow but anxiously waiting for the dreaded crash as your shovel hits a raised edge of a concrete slab.
 Now that the snow is gone, if you’ve noticed some dips and divots where there weren’t any before, it’s time to call us to schedule your free PolyLevel inspection.